 The Salesforce Integration for RollWorks allows you to connect your Salesforce Org to your RollWorks account to sync data bi-directionally.
-Learn more about our Salesforce Integration in this help center section.
+You can find more information about this integration in this help center section.

 Who can access